 The Indian Institutes of Technology are autonomous and are considered some of the prime institutes in India.
 The Government of India places a huge emphasis on these institutions of prime importance.
 There are 23 IITs in India funded and supported by the central government.
 The Institutes of Technology Act, of 1961 is the governing body of all the IITs in India and they have been declared as institutes of national importance.
 The IITs are autonomous and are some of the top-ranked institutions in India that offer admissions at undergraduate, postgraduate and PhD levels.
 Candidates can check the article for more details on each IIT college fee.

-Candidates can check the approximate IIT Fees structure for BTech degrees at all the 23 IIT colleges in India.
+Candidates can check the IIT Fees structure for BTech degrees at all the 23 IIT colleges in India.
 The following table consists of the total tuition fee for 4-year BTech programmes.

 Institute Name | Total IIT Fees |